cfce/chilin/docs/Installation.rst

 .. note::

-   python must be 2.7 version for macs2 support..
+   python must be 2.7 version for macs2 support.

 ============================   ==============================      ======================================
 Tool                           debian/centos/mac                     Usage for ChiLin